 Bias occurs in many contexts.
 For example, car side-view mirrors provide a safety signal that danger, like another car, may be close.
 The mirrors are typically convex to maximize the signal field of vision.
 However, the convexity creates a visual bias.
 Many cars are required to have the following safety notice on their side-view mirrors: “Objects in the mirror are closer than they appear.”
 This is because the convex nature of the mirror makes the actual world appear differently than it really is.
 The same can be said for belief inertia.
 Our brains may create distortion based on how situations are viewed.

 In the notes section, we discuss the Confidence Bias & Belief Inertia framework in more detail. [ix].
 Recognizing in what circumstances you may inappropriately assess your rock evidence is key to appropriate belief updating.
 The blue areas are like car side-view mirrors, except our brains do not have any warning notices!

 When it comes to handling belief inertia, the great British mathematician and philosopher Bertrand Russell’s timeless aphorism is on point.
 Russell provides an appropriate reminder that good decision-making arises from uncertainty:

 “The whole problem with the world is that fools and fanatics are always so certain of themselves, and the wiser people so full of doubts.”

 - Bertrand Russell, 1872 -1970

-Russell is suggesting wise people appreciate the dynamic nuances of the size and color of our “rock” evidence.
+Russell is suggesting wise people appreciate the probabilistic nuances of the size and color of our “rock” evidence.
 He suggests it is only fools and fanatics that simplify decisions as “all green!” or “all red!”

 errors of commission -> misunderstanding of evaluated evidence (false positive)